What role do drones play in modern agriculture? It largely depends on whom you ask.

 An old saying of farmers is that you should go dirty your boots to find out what’s going on at your farm.
 AI-powered agricultural drone data collection and analytics can show farmers where and when to dirty their boots.
 On the other hand, AgriTech developers should also have an intimate understanding of farming operations.
 This is not always possible, but farmers would appreciate developers sharing their field to watch drones launch and giving advice on how to interpret all the data they will return with days later.

 Apart from in-field experience, for AgriTech companies it’s critical to find a reliable software development partner who can accelerate development after gathering valuable feedback from farmers.
-Get in touch with Intellias agriculture R&D experts to respond to farmers’ needs, introduce agile workflow practices, and outpace your competitors with high-quality agricultural drone data processing services.
+Get in touch with Intellias agriculture R&D experts to respond to farmers’ needs, introduce agile workflow practices, and outpace your competitors with high-quality software for applying location sensors in agriculture, oversized transportation optimization software, smart irrigation solutions, and agricultural drone data processing services.